mdnghtsun/RootAndReason/content/posts/iterator-trap-python-for-vs-while.md

         i = 0  # does nothing because i gets its value from the iterator created by range(10) (0, 1, 2, 3, ...)
 ```

-Note: It is possible to mimic a C-style `for` loop in Python though its rather unpythonic:
+Note: You can mimic a C-style `for` loop in Python using `itertools.count()`, but it’s considered unpythonic because the loop doesn’t have an implicit exit condition.
+Instead, you must break out manually with an `if` statement—much like a `while` loop.

 ```python
 from itertools import count